aleksey-hoffman/sigma-file-manager/README.md

 #### ⚠ Notes:

 - If you're running the app on the integrated GPU, the RAM usage will increase during video playback.
-Videos playing in the background (e.g. on the home page) are the main reason to high memory usage.
+Videos playing in the background (e.g. on the home page) are the main reason for high memory usage.
 You can reduce memory usage by choosing a static image for the "Windows transparency effect" and the home banner.
 - The app is still in early development (prototyping) stage.
 It is safe to use, it should not delete or damage any files by itself, but it's recommended to backup (copy) your important data to an external backup drive or to your cloud storage, just for good practice.
 - Expect to see some errors and performance issues in the first versions of the app.
 I will be fixing the problems gradually as they get reported by the users.
 - The app has not been optimized yet, RAM usage can spike and go over 1 GB during some operations.
 So, for now, avoid using the app on low-tier computers (i.e. computers with 4 GB of RAM or less).